DougManuel/ds-presentation/README.md

 We have created some resources for health researchers.
 [Getting started with Git.](https://github.com/Big-Life-Lab/GettingStartedWithGit)

+_Tip: If you don't (yet) have a git repository at work, try it at home.
+There are even many uses for [git beyond programming](https://thenewstack.io/beyond-code-control-git-for-everything/) -- make it fun._

 #### 9) Metadata

 You may be suprized to see a question about metadata on the test.
 This is a rapidly developming area that data scientist are paying more attention.
 Data without context is meaningless -- metadata provide that context.
 Metadata tells you about your data: where it came from (data provance) and what it contains.